Baffert has 3 chances to win Kentucky Derby and tie record

 “It’s bittersweet.
 You always want to win with a clean trip and have everybody recognize the horse as the very good horse and great athlete that he is,” Mott said.
 “Due to the disqualification, I think some of that is diminished.”

-Jockey Flavien Prat, who originated the claim of foul, also won his first Derby.
+Jockey Flavien Prat, one of two jockeys who originated the claim of foul, also won his first Derby.

 “I’m kind of speechless right now,” Prat said, letting out a long sigh.